Systematic desensitization is used to treat extreme aversions through a combination of graded exposure and relaxation.

 Importantly, the client is always in control of the intensity of exposure, which avoids further trauma and the compounding of avoidance behaviors.

-McLeod, S. A. (2015).
-Systematic desensitization as a counter-conditioning process.
+- McLeod, S. A. (2015).
+Systematic desensitization as a counter conditioning process.
 Simply Psychology.
-Retrieved April 27, 2022, from www.simplypsychology.org/Systematic-Desensitisation.html
+Retrieved on 27 April 2022 from www.simplypsychology.org/Systematic-Desensitisation.html